 How does your work enhance collaboration with retail partners?

 We have worked with retailers on changing their messaging from product and price to meal solutions.
 We have also encouraged them to take more advantage of the channels they already possess – Pinterest, Facebook, website, emails, etc. to deliver the message of “educate and inspire.”
 For example, we conducted a 90-day test with a retailer where the only thing we changed in their prepared foods offering was the communication – no new products or promotional pricing.
 During that time, their prepared foods sales went from trending down 5% to trending up 7%.
 A 12-point change.
 We believe that the number one opportunity in prepared food is communications.
 The educate and inspire approach has a greater ability to transform prepared foods sales than any other tactic I know of.

-Please give a short summary of your speech at Xcelerate Dallas?
+Please give a short summary of what you covered at Xcelerate 2019 in Dallas?

-At Xcelerate, I plan to spend a little time talking about the foundation for Educate and Inspire, but I plan to concentrate on how we changed our focus to “marketing on a human scale.”
+At Xcelerate, I spoke about the foundation for Educate and Inspire, but mainly on how we changed our focus to “marketing on a human scale.”
 What are the deep, unarticulated needs of our shoppers and how we can meet these needs in ways that are relevant and that build satisfaction and loyalty because of the connection with the deeper needs of the shopper/consumer.